 We also set up this display using my daughter’s Little People.

-And, a day before I announced my plans for the next 2 weeks, Filip and I headed to our local library and borrowed some farm themed books for us to read over the next two weeks; here they are on display.
+A day before I announced my plans for the next 2 weeks, Filip and I headed to our local library and borrowed some farm themed books for us to read over the next two weeks.

 We also made a sensory bin.

-The kid inside me Filip LOVES sensory play, and he helped to make up this little bin:
+The kid inside me Filip LOVES sensory play, and he helped to make his little bin.

-What is this? you may ask.
-Super sand!
+And here is my newest favorite sensory play item: kinetic sand!
 It’s a no-mess sand and polymer mixture that feels so great to play with.
 You can even make sculptures and they don’t fall apart – straight away… And the best thing: it’s totally kid-safe.
 I did not take a picture of the box, but if it’s something you might be interested in, it’s called Sand in Motion.
 If you’re from Australia and would like to buy a packet for your kiddos, it’s available at Toy Kingdom.

-This week I borrowed a Montessori method and set out all our learning materials on trays.
-Okay; so I didn’t have Montessori-like trays and had to improvise – we used paper trays and a baking tray for all our magnetic play.
+I’ve seen so many pinterest ideas where learning materials are set up on tray.
+I believe this is Montessori inspired.
+I decided to give it a go.
+I didn’t have Montessori-like trays and had to improvise; we used paper trays and a baking tray for all our magnetic play.
 Eh!
 Good enough for us 🙂

 I have come to appreciate the person who created adhesive magnets.
 I use them a lot.
-On everything.
-I used them on the back of the letter tiles for the build-a-word activity to keep them in place.
+On pretty much anything and everything.
+Here I used them on the back of the letter tiles for the build-a-word activity to keep them in place.

-This was probably Filip’s favourite activity.
-He really enjoyed searching for the letters and placing them in the correct place.
+This seemed to be Filip’s favorite activity.
+He enjoyed searching for the letters and placing them in the correct place.
 We started off using only the 3-letter word cards and he even attempted to blend the letter sounds into words.